Wessex Water Services Limited is committed to respecting and protecting your privacy.

 Information you give us.
 You can give us personal information by filling in forms on our website

 www.wessexwater.co.uk (our site) or by contacting us by phone, email or otherwise.
 This might be information you give us when you register to use our site, sign up as a customer, pay us (through our site or otherwise), sign-up to or use a service including using our Live Chat on-line service, get involved in discussion boards and other social media areas of our site or enter a competition, promotion or survey.
 We also have accounts on sites like Facebook and Twitter that you could use to give us personal information and through other on-line channels that become available to us.
 The information you give us may include your name, address, email address and phone number, date of birth, National Insurance number, financial and payment card information and personal opinions.
-Sometimes, we’ll need to ask if we can collect and use information about your health or that of people living with you (including people who might be called ‘vulnerable’) if it makes a difference to what we charge you or so we can be better prepared to help you if there’s a problem when we’re supplying services.
-We can only do this by asking you to say that you’re happy for us do this.
-If you’re not happy then you can tell us and we’ll stop using the information for that reason.
+Sometimes, we’ll need to collect and use information about your health or that of people living with you (including people who might be called ‘vulnerable’) if it makes a difference to what and how we bill you or so we can be better prepared to help you if there’s a problem when we’re supplying services.
+Please see the section on Priority Services for more information.
 If you are applying for a job with us then we’ll ask you to give us your personal details so we can use them in the recruitment process.
 Please see further in our section ‘If you are applying for a job with us’.
 If you make a claim against us or we make a claim against you, we may use information about that claim, for example, sums owing or medical information as part of the claims process.

 Information we collect about you.
 As well as you giving us information, we may gather it when we are providing a service to you.
 This might be meter readings we collect or you give us so we know how much water you use.
 We will also collect information about connections to the mains water, sewers and drains (including performance information such as pressure and flooding history) and may also collect details of land ownership and occupancy of any property.
 We might also receive information about you from other utility companies if you have registered for priority services with them and they have your consent to share it with us.
 We may also access information about you that is already publicly available.
 We may also collect personal data given to us if we meet you in person, for example, during a visit to your home, site or business premises.